shaybanerjee/Paint/README.md

 The application can be run using ./gradlew run.

 <h1> Enhancements: </h1>
-I chose to do "Ability to play animations both forward and backward (5 marks)" as an enhancement.
+Ability to play animations both forward and backward

 <h1> Development Env </h1>
 Developed in java using jdk-10.0.1.